AI4Finance-Foundation/FinRL-Tutorials/1-Introduction/Stock_NeurIPS2018/README.md

 Finally, run the notebook: *Stock_NeurIPS2018_3_Backtest.ipynb*.

-It backtests the trained agent, and compare the trading performances with two baselines: Mean-Variance Optimization and the market DJIA index.
+It backtests the trained agent and compares with two baselines: Mean-Variance Optimization and the market DJIA index, respectively.

 At the end, it will plot a figure of the asset value during the backtest process.